-As an esthetician I am always surprised that the most basic step in good skin care is the one step people do wrong all the time.
+As an esthetician I am always surprised that the most basic step in good facial skin care is the one step people do wrong all the time.

 Remember how as children our mother’s made us wash behind our ears with a washcloth etc.